-Quade Ecuador is Ecuador’s first locally-built smartphone distributor, and they use WooCommerce to manage their online orders.
+Sarah’s Snacks is an online store selling plant-based snacks, and they use WooCommerce to manage their online orders.
 Their site showcases all the features that you would expect from a professional online store such as reviews, discounts, multiple colors for each product, and related products.
 It’s all made possible thanks to WooCommerce’s flexibility.

 What about pricing?

 Shopify offers a simple pricing method including three basic plans and a custom enterprise option.
 Their three plans are priced at $29, $79, and $299 respectively, and the main difference between each lies on the fees it charges for accepting credit cards.